-Regular exercise and proper diet are generally the best protection against health problems in Golden Retrievers.
+Regular exercise and proper diet are generally the best protection against health issues in Golden Retrievers.
 Genetics is a very important factor to consider when acquiring a puppy.
 It is important to ensure that the puppy’s parents are healthy.

-Regular brushing is necessary in order to ensure that your dog’s coat is free of knots and its skin is healthy.
+Regular brushing is necessary in order to ensure that your dog’s coat is free of knots and his skin is healthy.
 Brushing should be done 2 to 3 times per week, except during shedding season when brushing should be done on a daily basis.

 Originally from Great-Britain, the Golden Retriever was officially recognized by the English Kennel Club in 1913.
 This cross between the Irish Setter and the Flat-Coated Retriever resulted in a magnificient long-haired dog.

 As is the case for the Labrador, the Golden Retriever belongs to the Retriever family.
 He is very popular thanks to his exceptional temperament and gentleness.